mikkelbue/tinyDA/README.md

 * [Ray](https://docs.ray.io/en/master/) (multiprocessing, optional)

 ## Usage
+Documentation is available at [Read the Docs](https://tinyda.readthedocs.io/en/latest/).
 A few illustrative examples are available as Jupyter Notebooks in the root directory.
 Below is a short summary of the core features.

 ### Distributions
 The prior and likelihood can be defined using standard `scipy.stats` classes: